How to Build a Resume for College Applications

-Use details about your high school academics, extracurriculars, or any other area of your life so far.
-Maybe you’re proud of having been on the debate team, ranking in the top 10% of your class, or teaching yourself HTML outside school.
-Below is a list of life areas to help you start brainstorming:
+Jot down positive memories and details about your high school academics, extracurriculars, or other life areas.
+For instance, maybe you’re proud of participating in the debate team, ranking in the top 10% of your class, or teaching yourself HTML outside school.
+Here’s a list of areas to consider:

 • Athletics